Guide to France Visa Application and Residency Info with Video

 • Criminal record check if you’ve lived in France for less than ten years.

-The timing on the application for the Carte de Sejour (visa renewal completed in France) varies from administrative district to administrative district, and also from person to person.
-You can expect anything from a few weeks to have notification of approval to several months.
+The timing of the application for the Carte de Sejour (visa renewal completed in France) varies from administrative district to administrative district and also from person to person.
+You can expect anything from a few weeks to several months to receive notification of approval.
 As stated previously, as long as you have the confirmation (Confirmation du Depot) that you’ve submitted your application, you can legally remain in the country.

 The processing time for French citizenship through naturalization is around 18 months.